ElementAstro/atom-docs/src/content/docs/en/function/raw_name.md

 ---
-title: Raw Name Extraction Utilities Documentation
+title: Raw Name Extraction Utilities
-description: Detailed documentation for the raw_name.hpp file in the atom::meta namespace, including functions for extracting raw names of types, values, and enum members at compile-time, with usage examples and compiler support details.
+description: Detailed for the raw_name.hpp file in the atom::meta namespace, including functions for extracting raw names of types, values, and enum members at compile-time, with usage examples and compiler support details.
 ---

-# Raw Name Extraction Utilities

-This document describes the usage of the `raw_name_of` functions and related utilities from the `atom::meta` namespace, which provide ways to extract the raw names of types and values at compile-time.

 ## Table of Contents